Usage

 configure inventory software-revision value

-the software-revision is fetched from uname
+fault, the software-revision is fetched from uname

 unconfigure inventory software-revision